-Counseling services are available for HPU students at no charge.
-Counselors (LPC-I, LPC, LPC-S, LPC-Associates) are on staff to provide "short-term" counseling sessions.
+Solutions-focused counseling services are available for HPU students at no charge.
+Counselors (LPC-I, LPC, LPC-S, LPC-Associates, LPA, LSSP) provide short-term counseling to support educational success.
 Counseling interns working toward their Licensed Professional Counselor certifications work under the supervision of the University Counselor and/or a local LPC-Supervisor.
 All counseling sessions are confidential except where a legal requirement to report is mandated or where there is an indication that the student may be "a harm" to himself, herself, or others.
 Those in need of long-term counseling will be referred to appropriate sources where these services may be secured by the student.
 Medical diagnosis and/or pharmacological assistance are not provided through the HPU counseling program.
-Issues addressed through this University-sponsored program may include goalsetting, relationships [roommate, dating/marriage, parenting, etc.], self-esteem, grief, sadness and depression, spirituality, sexual topics, abuse, and alcohol and drug abuse.
+Issues addressed through this University-sponsored program may include goal-setting, relationships [roommate, dating/marriage, parenting, etc.], self-esteem, grief, sadness and depression, spirituality, sexual topics, abuse, and alcohol and drug abuse.